rhit-hsinr/csse432BitTorrent/README.md

 5. Implemented a torrent message decoder/encoder which formats messages to send to the peers and also formats messages sent by the peers

 ### How to run the code (in theory)
+1. You need to have Java and Maven installed and configured correctly
+2. Locate the run.sh file located csse432BitTorrent\minitorrent
+3. Make sure you have execute permissions -- chmod +x run.sh
+4. Type ./run.sh sample.torrent output.dat
+5. This might work or it might open up Wireshark

 ### Video of the program running